frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/asset-bundling.md

 add_breadcrumbs: 1
 title: Asset Bundling
 metatags:
- description: A guide to understand how static asset bundling works in Frappe Framework.
+ description: A guide to understanding how static asset bundling works in Frappe Framework.
 ---

 # Asset Bundling

-A guide to understand how static asset bundling works in Frappe Framework.
+A guide to understanding how static asset bundling works in Frappe Framework.

 Frappe ships with a Rich Admin UI accessible at `/app` which is an SPA written in modern JavaScript syntax and styling which is written in SASS (`.scss`)